MonkyDCristian/SEMA_Sim/documentation/pallet_spawner.md

 # Pallet Spawner
 To make it easy to customize your packaging environment, the python 3 class **Pallet Spawner** was developed.
-This class allows you to place a horizontal pallet wherever you want in space.
+This class allows you to place a horizontal pallet wherever you want with respect to the global position and orientation.

 [~/SEMA_Sim/sema_ws/src/sema_gzsim/node/pallet_spawner.py](https://github.com/MonkyDCristian/SEMA_Sim/blob/main/sema_ws/src/sema_gzsim/node/pallet_spawner.py)